-The Department of Asian & Middle Eastern Studies offers eight semesters of Arabic language, with different classes offered in fall vs. spring.
-The classes available in fall 2021 are ARAB 101, 203, and 305 in the main Arabic language sequence, and also ARAB 308, which is a 1-credit LAC (Languages Across the Curriculum) course.
-In spring 2022, we plan to offer ARAB 102, 204, 300, 306, and possibly one of the 4th-year Arabic courses.
+The Department of Asian & Middle Eastern Studies offers different Arabic language classes in fall vs. spring.
+The first six semesters of Arabic are offered regularly; the fourth-year classes, ARAB 407 and ARAB 408, are offered irregularly, usually not more than one per year.
+The classes available in fall 2022 are ARAB 101, 203, 305, and 407 in the main Arabic language sequence, and also ARAB 308, which is a 1-credit LAC (Languages Across the Curriculum) course.
+In spring 2023, we plan to offer ARAB 102, 204, 300 (Arabic grammar and composition), and 306.

 For a complete listing of Arabic courses and course descriptions, consult http://catalog.unc.edu/courses/arab/.

 If you’re a beginner (no previous knowledge of Arabic), register for any section of ARAB 101.
 Note that this class will not be offered in spring semester.